Spicy Radish Toss

 7) Serve over rice garnished with mint.

-There’s really not much prep to this dish, but it is important to do it all before you start cooking.
+There’s really not much prep to this Spicy Radish Salad, but it is important to do it all before you start cooking.
 Once the veggies hit the hot pan, you want to cook them for a very short time so you don’t want to be chopping half while the other half are turning to mush.

 For the radishes, I was almost able to use fresh from my garden.
 One more week and I’ll have a good batch of fresh ones, but I ended up grabbing a really fun multi-colored bunch from the store.